rebelsky/csc207c/_mps/blockchains.md

 The class provides one constructor.

-`Entry(String source, String target, int amount)`
-  : Create a new entry.
+`Transaction(String source, String target, int amount)` : Create a new transaction.

 The class provides only getters.